-5.84 The Kent Design Guide serves as a comprehensive framework to promote high-quality design and sustainable development across Kent and offers guidance to designers, engineers, planners, and developers, with an aim of achieving consistent and exemplary standards in construction and urban planning.
+5.86 The Kent Design Guide serves as a comprehensive framework to promote high-quality design and sustainable development across Kent and offers guidance to designers, engineers, planners, and developers, with an aim of achieving consistent and exemplary standards in construction and urban planning.

-5.85 Structured into several key sections, the guide begins with an introduction to the value of good design, emphasizing its importance in creating vibrant, safe, and attractive communities.
+5.87 Structured into several key sections, the guide begins with an introduction to the value of good design, emphasizing its importance in creating vibrant, safe, and attractive communities.
 It then outlines a step-by-step approach to the design process:

-- Understanding the Site: Assessing the site's context, including its history, topography, and surrounding environment. - Generating the Layout: Developing a layout that responds to the site's characteristics and meets the needs of its users. - Designing for Movement: Ensuring that the design facilitates safe and efficient movement for all users, including pedestrians, cyclists, and vehicles. - Getting the Detailing Right: Focusing on the finer details of design to enhance the overall quality and longevity of the development.
+- Understanding the Site: Assessing the site's context, including its history, topography, and surrounding environment. - Generating the Layout: Developing a layout that responds to the site's characteristics and meets the needs of its users. - Designing for Movement: Ensuring that the design facilitates safe and efficient movement for all users, including pedestrians, cyclists, and vehicles.

+- Getting the Detailing Right: Focusing on the finer details of design to enhance the overall quality and longevity of the development.

-5.86 Car parking standards are provided in the Design Guide and propose minimum standards and recommendations based on the location of the proposed development.
-The Site's sustainable location close to sustainable public transport routes means the parking requirements are expected to accord with the "Suburban" settlement type.
+5.88 Car parking standards are provided in the Design Guide and propose minimum standards and recommendations based on the location of the proposed development.
+The Sites sustainable location close to sustainable public transport routes means the parking requirements are expected to accord with the "Suburban" settlement type.

-Gravesend Design Code
+Gravesham Design Code

-5.87 The Design Code expands on the design policies of the Local Plan Core Strategy to provide additional clarity on what is expected of applicants when submitting design proposals, setting out the minimum requirements to achieve design quality.
+5.89 The Design Code expands on the design policies of the Local Plan Core Strategy to provide additional clarity on what is expected of applicants when submitting design proposals, setting out the minimum requirements to achieve design quality.

-Emerging Gravesend Local Plan
+Emerging Gravesham Local Plan

-5.88 GBC is preparing a new Local Plan, to replace the out of date adopted Local Plan.
+5.90 GBC is preparing a new Local Plan, to replace the out of date adopted Local Plan.
 Regulation 18 Stage 1 and 2 Local Plan consultations have taken place, including engagement on the Site Allocations and Development Management Policies document.
 The most recent period of consultation was undertaken between October and December 2020.

-5.89 The Site was identified as an emerging allocation known as GB117: Land west of Wrotham Road, Hook Green, with an estimated capacity of 120 dwellings.
+5.91 The Site was identified as an emerging allocation known as GBS-D: Land to the south of Green Lane and east of Wrotham Road, Hook Green, with an estimated capacity of 350 dwellings.

-5.90 The Regulation 18 Stage 2 consultation document identified Hook Green Meopham as a second tier settlement and identified this tier as "Large Villages including clustered sustainable settlements - Suitable for expansion and accommodating some growth".
+5.92 The Regulation 18 Stage 2 consultation document identified Hook Green Meopham as a second tier settlement and identified this tier as "Large Villages including clustered sustainable settlements - Suitable for expansion and accommodating some growth".

-5.91 The consultation document also identified the benefits of capitalising on the functional relationship between Hook Green Meopham and Meopham Green to create a single clustered settlement.
+5.93 The consultation document also identified the benefits of capitalising on the functional relationship between Hook Green Meopham and Meopham Green to create a single clustered settlement.
 The Settlement Hierarchy Background Paper specifically highlighted that the services in the two settlements complement each other, and they are able to function together to provide the full range of services to meet the day-to-day needs of the residents in both settlements.

-5.92 Progress with preparing a new Local Plan has stalled due to national planning policy changes and evidence gathering in relation to the Lower Thames Crossing, but the Regulation 19 version is expected to be published in August 2025.
+5.94 Progress with preparing a new Local Plan has stalled due to national planning policy changes and evidence gathering in relation to the Lower Thames Crossing, but the Regulation 19 version is expected to be published in August 2025.